What to do when someone dies

 Call us on 020 8547 1552 or

 We currently run two Aftercare Support Groups, for clients who have finished their individual counselling but would like a bit more support.
-These run once a month on a Monday at 10.30am and on a Thursday at 6pm.
+These run once a month for a period of six months.
 Please click here for more details.

 Make a donation